| What

 regarding your birth, the atmosphere, and what is

-important to your and your family.
+important to you and your family.

 What